Mikeroboct/Injecterize/readme.md

 ####

-Multiple Interfaces , define what one you want
+Multiple Interfaces , define which one you want

 ```c#
 [Injecterize(InterfaceToUse = typeof(IStudentDao))]